-1.1 Facility
+1.1.
+Student Legal Protection Desk

-Wageningen University has set up a Facility which provides students and other parties concerned with information about the various procedures in place at Wageningen University and about legal protection.
-This digital help desk can be contacted preferably by e-mail (faciliteit@wur.nl) but also by regular mail: Wageningen University c.o. de Faciliteit, PO Box 9101, 6700 HB Wageningen).
-The Facility is located at the Corporate Governance & Legal Services Department of Wageningen UR.
-The Facility handles objections, appeals and complaints.
+Wageningen University has set up a Student Legal Protection Desk which provides students and other parties concerned with information about the various procedures in place at Wageningen University and about legal protection.
+This digital help desk can be contacted preferably by e-mail (legalprotection.students@wur.nl) but also by regular mail: Wageningen University c.o.
+Student Legal Protection Desk, PO Box 9101, 6700 HB Wageningen).
+The Student Legal Protection Desk is located at the Corporate Governance & Legal Services Department of Wageningen University & Research.
+The Student Legal Protection Desk handles objections, appeals and complaints.

-Acknowledgement will be sent by the Facility to the submitting party either digitally or in writing upon receipt of an objection, appeal or complaint.
-The Facility will immediately forward the objection, appeal or complaint to the authorised body for processing, such as the Dispute Advisory Committee (objection), the Examination Appeal Board (appeal) or to the Ombudsman (complaint).
-The date of receipt of the objection, appeal or complaint by the Facility determines whether the objection or appeal has been submitted on time.
+Acknowledgement will be sent by the Student Legal Protection Desk to the submitting party either digitally or in writing upon receipt of an objection, appeal or complaint.
+The Student Legal Protection Desk will immediately forward the objection, appeal or complaint to the authorised body for processing, such as the Dispute Advisory Committee (objection), the Examination Appeals Board (appeal) or to the Ombudsman (complaint).
+The date of receipt of the objection, appeal or complaint by the Student Legal Protection Desk determines whether the objection or appeal has been submitted on time.